SiAshbery/portfolio_website/README.md

 - All clickables are converted from divs to links or buttons to improve accessibility.
 - Semi-transparent colour removed from .sm-heading.
+- Set a max-width of 1600px for content on the site.
+- Align .sm-heading with other elements in heading container.
+- Uses a colour scheme of my own chosing.
+- Positions cascade down from parents to children.
+Prefering padding in parents and margin-bottom in children higher in the hierarchy rather than margin-top on child elements (where possible).
+- Better aligns elements on site.
+- Sparates projects into art, web-development and games development pages.
+- Adds highlights on main page.
+(TODO)
+- Changes show class to hide as this prevents having to define display property for every element.
+- Improves UX by removing nav slide in.
+- Removes hover animation for contact boxes.
+- Try to reduce repetition as much as possible by using sass' awesomeness.

 ## Acknowledgements